 This class is an invitation to really welcome ourselves and our grief however it arrives, emerges, and changes, and to let it be the vast, shapeshifting landscape of experience that it is.

-You are an introductory or brand new herbalism student, or an herbalist looking to deepen your understanding of how grief impacts the body, herbalist strategies and plant allies for grief and nervous system support
+• You are an brand new herbalism student, or an herbalist looking to deepen your understanding of how grief impacts the body, herbalist strategies and plant allies for grief and nervous system support

-You are want to grow your toolkit for supporting community members in grief
+• You are want to grow your toolkit for supporting community members in times of personal + collective grieF

 Please note!
 Studying herbal medicine is a life long endeavor and this is an introductory course - this is NOT a course that will prepare you to be a clinical herbalist.